24 interesting facts about Nicaragua

 Nicaragua’s flag (Shutterstock)

-11. Nicaragua’s coat of arms includes a triangle for equality, a liberty cap for freedom and five volcanoes between two oceans, symbolic of those five original Central American countries located between the Atlantic and Pacific oceans.
+12. Nicaragua’s coat of arms includes a triangle for equality, a liberty cap for freedom and five volcanoes between two oceans, which are symbolic of the five original Central American countries between the Atlantic and Pacific oceans.

-12. Nicaragua is one of the poorest countries in the Western world when measured by GDP per capita based on purchasing power parity (PPP).
-It is the third poorest country in the Americas, after Haiti and Honduras.
+13. Nicaragua is the second poorest country in the Western Hemisphere when measured by GDP per capita based on purchasing power parity (PPP).
+It is the poorest country in Central America.

 A map of Central America